 Typical teenager?
 I’m far from it!

 Korrine Nelson is just one of thousands of youth who’ve had the opportunity to give back and make a difference in their community through Youth Volunteer Corps (YVC).
-Read her story below and help YVC by making a donation this holiday season.
+Read her story below and help YVC by making a donation today.

 When I was 13-years-old, my mom lost her job and my family was thrown into a state of financial insecurity.
 I was forced to sleep in other people’s homes, eventually living in a homeless shelter for three months.
 I depended on charity for basic essentials like food, clothes and shoes.